deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/ADVANCED.md

   ```

 If you need to keep a NodeGroup on a different CRI,
-before changing `defaultCRI`, set the CRI for this NodeGroup following the guidelines on [changing the CRI for a NodeGroup](#changing-cri-for-a-nodegroup).
+before changing `defaultCRI`, set the CRI for this NodeGroup following the [corresponding procedure](#changing-cri-for-a-nodegroup).

 {% alert level="danger" %}
 Changing `defaultCRI` will cause the CRI changing on all nodes, including master nodes.
-If there's only one master node, this operation is dangerous and can lead to a complete failure of the cluster!
+If there's only one master node, this operation is dangerous and can lead to a complete failure of the cluster.
 The preferred option is to make a multi-master and change the CRI type.
 {% endalert %}